 Professor Sadana’s first book, English Heart, Hindi Heartland: The Political Life of Literature in India (University of California Press, 2012) is also an ethnography of Delhi, but in a different way.
 The book examines the changing and sometimes conflicted relationship Indians have to language (especially Hindi and English) through an ethnographic study of publishers, writers, translators, booksellers and others involved in producing literature in India and for a global literary market.
 By analyzing how language ideologies are produced in a society whose socio-economic inequalities are partly fueled by who has access to which language, the book takes apart normative understandings of the relationship between language and nation.
 The book argues that there is no single idea of what is linguistically authentic in the Indian context – not even the numerically dominant Hindi language – since notions of authenticity themselves are in flux.

-In addition to her scholarly publications, Professor Sadana writes for newspapers such as The Hindustan Times, Indian Express, and The Hindu, and from 2013-15 wrote a regular column for the Mumbai-based, Indian national newspaper DNA (Daily News & Analysis).
+In addition to her scholarly publications, Professor Sadana writes for newspapers such as The Hindustan Times, Indian Express, The Hindu and DNA.

 English Heart, Hindi Heartland: The Political Life of Literature in India.
 Berkeley:University of California Press, 2012.
 Available open access as a downloadable PDF.